blank-query/lazyVPN-for-Omarchy/readme.md

 ## Uninstallation

-LazyVPN includes a comprehensive uninstaller that ensures clean removal:
+LazyVPN includes a comprehensive uninstaller with privacy-focused secure deletion:

 -   **Access Methods**:
     -   Run `lazyvpn-uninstall` from a terminal
     -   Select `⚙️ Options` → `🗑️ Uninstall LazyVPN` from the menu

 -   **Automatic Cleanup**: The installer detects installation failures and automatically runs the uninstaller to clean up partial installations.

--   **Config Preservation**: During uninstallation, you'll be asked whether to keep your configuration files (VPN configs and performance history) or remove everything.
+-   **Safe Uninstall**: If connected to a VPN, the uninstaller offers to disconnect for you - no need to leave the screen.

+-   **Secure Deletion (Privacy-Focused)**:
+    -   **Always Securely Deleted**:
+        -   Performance history logs (usage metadata) - shredded with 3-pass overwrite
+        -   LazyVPN config files (settings) - shredded
+        -   systemd-networkd files (private keys) - shredded
+        -   Shell history (VPN commands removed from bash/zsh/fish history)
+    -   **User Choice**:
+        -   Server configs (private keys) - you'll be asked if you want to delete them (shredded if yes)
+        -   System journal logs - optional surgical removal (only shreds journal files containing VPN connection logs, preserves clean system logs from other periods)
+    -   All secure deletion uses `shred` to overwrite files before deletion, preventing forensic recovery

 -   **What Gets Removed**:
     -   All LazyVPN scripts from `~/.local/share/omarchy/bin/`
     -   Firewall killswitch rules
     -   Sudoers configuration
     -   Desktop integrations (menu entries, autostart files, keybindings)
     -   Omarchy menu modifications

--   **Safe Uninstall**: If connected to a VPN, the uninstaller offers to disconnect for you - no need to leave the screen.
+-   **Privacy Result**: When choosing "yes" to all prompts, zero recoverable traces of VPN usage remain on the machine (no private keys, no connection timestamps, no server names, no command history).

 **Note**: The uninstaller is installed first during installation to ensure cleanup capability even if installation fails.